mhtattersall/DeepDream/README.md

 # DeepDream

-This repo contains an implementation of the DeepDrream experiment by Aexander Mordvintsev that visualizes the patterns in an image learned by a neural network.
+This repo contains an implementation of the DeepDream experiment by Aexander Mordvintsev that visualizes the patterns in an image learned by a neural network.